-Project Description Background/Explanation Express service Investigate feasibility of express service connecting Mosgiel and Dunedin city centre.
-A large proportion of commuters to Dunedin Central city travel from Mosgiel.
-An overwhelming proportion of these journeys are taken by private vehicle.
-Frequencies and Operating Hours Investigate alternative frequency and operating hours to ensure that they are simple, legible, and meet customer requirements as best as possible within available funding.
-Currently, there are issues in the span of service with the Dunedin network, with some services not reaching the city centre before 7am.
-Some routes feature inconsistent frequency times, which contributes to additional confusion for customers.
-Improved interchange facilities Investigation of Super stops and Bus Hub upgrade to provide greater amenity, access to information, increased capacity and ability for passengers to transfer.
-To improve overall journey times and customer experience, we need to improve the quality of transferring between services on our network.
-Park-and-ride facilities Investigate the appropriate location and feasibility of parkand-ride facilities to support greater access to the public transport network by alternative modes.
-Park-and-ride facilities provide an alternative to driving into the city centre, providing direct connections to the public transport network.
-Most trips into the city (65%) are made by people coming from the south/west.
+Park-and-ride facilities Investigate the appropriate Park-and-ride facilities provide location and feasibility of an alternative to driving into park-and-ride facilities to the city centre, providing direct support greater access to the connections to the public public transport network by transport network.
+Most trips alternative modes. into the city (65%) are made by people coming from the south/ west.
 Currently, limited travel options are available for residents in Green Island, Mosgiel, Brighton and the Taieri.
 Park and Ride facilities will provide alternative means to travel to the city centre, and lead to reductions in traffic demand in the central city during and after the new Dunedin Hospital construction.
-Demand- responsive services Investigate opportunities for demand-responsive services.
-Some members of the community require greater access to the public transport network but live in areas where providing a large bus to deliver the service is inefficient.
+Investigate opportunities for Some members of the community Demand-responsive services demand-responsive services. require greater access to the public transport network but live in areas where providing a large bus to deliver the service is inefficient.